 7 – The Paddock Tavern (The Paddock Tavern)

-An inn at the crossroads where weary, thirsty travellers gather to celebrate 4 A.M. last call, The Paddock can be a dangerous place for odd-looking outsiders like our heroes.
-Rangers lurk in the corners, thugs start bar fights and the classic trappings of a Fantasy Tavern are all up ons.
+An inn at the crossroads where weary, thirsty travelers gather to celebrate 4 AM last call, The Paddock can be a dangerous place for odd-looking outsiders like our heroes.
+Rangers lurk in the corners, thugs start bar fights and the classic trappings of a Fantasy Tavern are all around.
 The Paddock’s owner, a laconic Ex Soldier from the Dan Fort named Nico, raises some of the finest horses in T’Rannah.

 8 – Castle Ohma (Casa Loma)